 To Bronx-born Michael Regina, music is a universal language and he's been performing it fluently since his early teens.
 In the mid-1980s, Michael performed with glam metal band WHITEFOXX, one of the pioneers of the Philadelphia-based Metal scene.
-In recent days, he's been experimenting in the New Age genre, creating sweeping compositions on the keyboard.
+In recent days, he's been experimenting in the Electronic Music genre, creating sweeping compositions on the keyboard.
 His musical goal these days is to capture the depth and raw emotion of New Age, structuring it in a way that will guide listeners on a transcendent journey.
 Through his music, Michael sets out to tell a story, creating musical moods and tapping emotions that extend all the way to the soul.

 Michael's love of music was born at an early age.
 As a 4-year old, he was intrigued upon seeing (and hearing!)
 The Beatles during their first appearance on The Ed Sullivan Show.
 He talked his father into getting him a snare drum, and soon he began playing adeptly to the beat of those early Beatles songs.
 At age 10, he was discouraged from playing the drums by his junior high music teacher who said "We already have enough drums; you'll play the violin."